What Is the Typical Cost of Professional Translation Services?

 - English to German translation services rates – $0.11 per word or $35.24 per hour

-If you’re hoping for a more convenient option for translating text messages with employees, consider using Yourco.
-With Yourco, you can translate into 135 different languages, such as English to Spanish, Spanish to German, Arabic to Chinese, and more.
+If you're hoping for a more convenient option for translating text messages with employees, consider using Yourco.
+With Yourco, you can translate into 135 different languages and dialects, such as English to Spanish, Spanish to German, Arabic to Chinese, and more.
 Not only does Yourco translate each word, but it also detects colloquial phrases, making it a valuable tool for ensuring clear communication with your employees.

 How Translation Services Charge: 5 Common Pricing Models